CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Redistribute-Neighbor.md

 Freshly provisioned hosts that have never sent traffic may not ARP for their default gateways.
 The post-up ARPing in `/etc/network/interfaces` on the host should take care of this.
 If the host does not ARP, then `rdnbrd` on the leaf cannot learn about the host.

+### Unsupported with EVPN

+Redistribute neighbor is unsupported when the BGP EVPN Address Family is enabled.
+Enabling both redistribute neighbor and EVPN will lead to unreachable IPv4 ARP and IPv6 neighbor entries.

 ## Troubleshooting

 ### How do I determine if rdnbrd (the redistribute neighbor daemon) is running?